CCHA Community Incentive Program: Application Process

 • Individuals

-• Programs that require membership in a specific religion or advance a particular religious faith (faith-based organizations may be eligible for funding if they welcome and serve all members of the community regardless of religious belief, and provided that they do not require participation in specifically religious activities)
+• Programs that require membership in a specific religion or advance a particular religious faith (faith-based organizations may be eligible for funding if they welcome and serve all members of the community regardless of religious belief, and if they do not require participation in specifically religious activities)

 • Debt retirement